-This website was created to promote the 2005 movie DROP.
+This website was created to promote the 2005 movie The Last Drop.
 It did not receive favorable reviews by the audiences at Rotten Tomatoes and the critics didn't even bother with it.
 The content below is from the website's archived pages and other outside sources including Rotten Tomato reviews.

 World War II, September 1944.
 In an attempt to end the war by Christmas, Winston Churchill conceived an extraordinary plan: send 35,000 soldiers behind enemy lines, the Germans occupied Holland.
 Among British troops there is a small group of men whose code name is "Matchbox" and with a very different purpose: they have to find an impressive treasure trove of Dutch gold and art works that the Nazis kept in a place seemingly impregnable.
 In addition, men who make up the group are actually civilians disguised as soldiers, who will face tanned German soldiers in war, capable of killing in cold blood.
 The challenge has only just begun ...

 Rating:R | Genre: Action & Adventure, Drama | Directed By:Colin Teague | Written By:Colin Teague , Gary Young | In Theaters:Apr 18, 2006 | Wide On DVD:Apr 18, 2006 | Runtime: 98 minutes | Studio:First Look Pictures

 Operation Market Garden